California Zinfandel in Sonoma County

-Though it may be 'America's heritage grape,' one of Zinfandel's most appealing aspects for winemakers and wine enthusiasts alike is that it's relatively free from tradition, with no significant European analog like the Cabernet Sauvignon of Bordeaux.
+Though it may be "America's heritage grape," some of Zinfandel's greatest appeal to winemakers and wine enthusiasts is that it's relatively free from tradition, with no significantly European tradition like the Cabernet Sauvignon of Bordeaux.

-That said, the typical Zinfandel profile has, since the 1800s, been described as a claret, a supple, easy-drinking red wine with moderate tannic grip.
-Fruit flavors are usually located within the brambleberry family, but may range from dark, plum jam to light, perfumy strawberry.
+That said, since the 1800s, the typical Zinfandel profile has been described as a claret, a supple, easy-drinking red wine with moderate tannic grip.
+Fruit flavors are usually located within the brambleberry family, but may range from dark, plum jam to light, perfumey strawberry.
 Black or white pepper notes are a hallmark in many Zins.

-If you are offered a pink Zinfandel in Sonoma County, it's probably not a 'white Zin,' a style that's been called both the bane and the savior of the grape (and if you like the white Zin style, you're in for an even better treat).
-Rosé of Zinfandel is usually made dry, but the crisp, raspberry fruit flavor provides all you need on the palate.
+If you are offered a pink Zinfandel in Sonoma County, it's probably not a "white Zin" (a style that's been called both the bane and the savior of the grape), but rather a Rosé of Zinfandel.
+The latter is usually made dry, with the crisp, raspberry fruit flavor providing all you need on the palate.